Skip to contents

 Selecting Columns and Subsetting

-We can now also easily select columns from the sf data frame without having to worry about taking along ‘geometry’:
+We can select columns from the sf data frame without having to worry about taking along ‘geometry’:

 # Selecting a sequence of columns